ivanivanov10101/bachelor-project/README.md

 2. Open the `get_requester.py` and `notebook.ipynb.`

    The python file is strictly used for collecting and parsing `JSON` data.
 All of the data has already been collected in `/data/csv/`.
+The notebook is only used for data wrangling and generating graphs.

 3. Run the `.py` and `ipynb.`.